Methods of protecting compartmentation

 - Method 3: protection using fire-resisting ductwork;

 - Method 4: automatically actuated fire and smoke dampers triggered by smoke detectors.

-Fire-resisting ductwork should meet the appropriate fire resistance period for the specific application when tested in accordance with BS EN 1366-1,8,9 and classified in accordance with BS EN 13501-3 and BS EN 13501-4 by a recognised NAMAS/UKAS accredited laboratory.
+Fire-resisting ductwork should meet the appropriate fire resistance of integrity and insulation time period for the specific application it is being used for and the compartmentation through which it penetrates, when tested in accordance with BS EN 1366-1,8,9 and classified in accordance with BS EN 13501-3 and BS EN 13501-4 by a recognised NAMAS/UKAS accredited laboratory.